-- Management of exotic and native vegetation to maintain an appropriate open canopy (less than 60%) and sparse shrub cover habitat - Evaluation for need for planting of the site with native herbaceous ground cover plant species and grasses known to be food for tortoises - Placement of signs designating a "gopher tortoise preserve area" along Veterans Park Drive and a "wildlife crossing" across the roadway, - Enforcement of preserve rules excluding potential predators (dogs) from the site. - Alligator (Alligator mississippiensis) (State SSC, Federal T) Alligators typically move through an urban area and do not remain there.
-Management efforts to protect habitat for this species will focus on the following: - Posting signage to warn visitors not to feed or approach alligators - Keeping creek free of exotic plants and debris
+- Management of exotic and native vegetation to maintain an appropriate open canopy (less than 60%) and sparse shrub cover habitat - Evaluation for need for planting of the site with native herbaceous ground cover plant species and grasses known to be food for tortoises - Placement of signs designating a "gopher tortoise preserve area" along Veterans Park Drive and a "wildlife crossing" across the roadway, - Enforcement of preserve rules excluding potential predators (dogs) from the site unless leashed.

-- Woodstorks (Mycteris Americana) (State E, Federal E)- Woodstorks may use the property for occasional foraging.
+- Alligator (Alligator mississippiensis) (Federal T) Management efforts to protect habitat for this species will focus on the following: - Posting signage to warn visitors not to feed or approach alligators - Keeping creek free of exotic plants and debris - Woodstorks (Mycteris Americana) (Federal T)- Woodstorks may use the property for occasional foraging.
 Management efforts to protect habitat for this species include: - Keeping creek free of exotic plants and debris.